New Quay Lifeboat Station

 New Quay Lifeboat Station (Gorsaf Bad Achub Cei Newydd) is located off Glanmor Terrace in New Quay, a seaside town approximately 20 mi south of Aberystwyth, overlooking Cardigan Bay, on the west coast of Ceredigion, West Wales.

 A lifeboat was first placed at New Quay by the Royal National Lifeboat Institution (RNLI) in 1864, and celebrated 150 years of service in 2014.

 The station operates two lifeboats: a All-weather lifeboat, 13-48 Roy Barker V (ON 1355), on station since 2023, and a Inshore lifeboat, Will Morgan (D-886), on station since 2024.

+There is often confusion between the two lifeboat stations of New Quay in Wales, and Newquay in Cornwall.
+Despite clarity of the names on all maps of the period, this is not helped by RNLI documentation up to the Annual Report of 1902 often having the names reversed.

 History

 19th century

-The first lifeboat station was built on New Quay town beach in 1864 at a cost of £130 in response to a number of wrecks in the preceding years, including six in one night in the Royal Charter Storm of October 1859, following which the Inspecting Commander of the Coastguard for the area had petitioned the RNLI for a lifeboat.
+Numerous wrecks occurred along the coast at New Quay in Wales.
+In the great storm of 25–26 October 1859, six ships were wrecked at New Quay.

+Communication from the Commodore Controller-General of HM Coastguard was received and read at the meeting of the RNLI committee of management on Thursday 2 June 1864.
+He had forwarded a report from the Inspecting Commander of Coastguard, who highlighted the necessity for a lifeboat at Newquay in Cardiganshire, with the establishment of a station being agreed.